 Meg: Because, she doesn’t know how she needs to be loved by you.
 She needs to be protected from herself and from other people.
-She needs to have some affection, because we know – studies show – the No. 1 way to boost a girl’s self-esteem, and every parent’s – parent wants their daughters self-esteem boosted, is to have physical affection from her father.
+She needs to have some affection, because we know – studies show – the number one way to boost a girl’s self-esteem, and every parent wants their daughters self-esteem boosted, is to have physical affection from her father.
 So, if she doesn’t want to hug in front of her friends, do it in private.
 Sit next to her on the couch.
-Talk to her, when she’s going to bed at night.
+Talk to her when she’s going to bed at night.
 Pat the top of her head.
 You know, if that’s…

 Jim: Just something.

 Jim: Yeah, that’s interesting.

 Meg: Now she may cringe.
 Do it any way.
 Did you ever read the book, The Runaway Bunny, for little kids?

 Meg: Well, you need a runaway bunny for dads and daughters.
 You know, my dad did the most embarrassing things to me, when I was a teenager.
 And I remember not talking to him for three days.
 But, I am so fortunate that he didn’t pay attention to me.
 He kept coming after me.
 And he kept talking to me about what kind of boy I should date, because he knew better than I what kind of guy was good for me and what was bad for me.
 Now, I didn’t get it, and I got mad.
 But, it wasn’t long before I realized he was right.
 He saw something I didn’t.
 So, figure out what is best and good and right for how you should love your daughter and adhere to that.
 Not according to what your daughter – how she responds to you, because you’re not going to do it the right way.